patbil/thesis-smart-home-backend/README.md

 - The project uses JWT-based authentication for users (see `/api/controllers/users.controller.js`).
 Make sure `TOKEN_KEY` in `.env` is set.
 - If anything in the actual hardware wiring or configuration differs from the assumptions in the code, prefer the real wiring/PCB and update the device modules accordingly.

+## Inferred Database Schema

+See `schema.sql` for the CREATE TABLE statements inferred from the code.
+Create the schema before starting the app.